jzck/litestream-kubernetes-s3/README.md

 ## Storing the state in s3

-You'll an s3 compatible bucket, like backblaze, aws, cloudflare or any compatible provider.
+You'll need an s3 compatible bucket, like backblaze, aws, cloudflare or any compatible provider.
 Litestream will restore the bucket in an `emptyDir`.
 Then during operation a `litestream` sidecar will live replicate the changes to s3.

 ## Contents of `manifest.yaml`